raymondtay/LearningHaskell/src/18_MonadTransformers/README.md

 mutable state to an underlying monad.
 The `WriterT` monad transformer makes it possible to write data when stacked on top of another monad.

+# Stacking Multiple Monad Transformers

+When we stack a monad transformer on a normal monad, the result is another monad.
+This suggests the possibility that we can again stack a monad transformer on top of our combined monad, in order to get a new monad and in fact, this is a common thing to do.
+Under what circumstances might we want to create such a stack?